Premier of Manitoba

-The premier of Manitoba (premier ministre du Manitoba) is the first minister (i.e., head of government or chief executive) for the Canadian province of Manitoba—as well as the de facto President of the province's Executive Council.
+The premier of Manitoba (premier ministre du Manitoba) is the first minister and head of government for the Canadian province of Manitoba—as well as the de facto President of the province's Executive Council.

 In formal terms, the premier receives a commission to form a government from the Lieutenant Governor of Manitoba, who represents the monarch at the provincial level.

-The 24th and current premier of Manitoba is Heather Stefanson (Progressive Conservative Party), who was sworn in on November 2, 2021.
+The 25th and current premier of Manitoba is Wab Kinew, who was sworn in on October 18, 2023.

 Status and role

 The premier of Manitoba is the head of the government, in that they are the head of the provincial party capable of winning a vote of confidence in the Legislative Assembly of Manitoba.
 In this sense, the role of the premier is the same as the prime minister, but at the provincial level.

-After being sworn in, the premier organises a provincial cabinet (the Executive Council), which is formally appointed by the lieutenant governor (lg).
-Together, the premier and lieutenant governor are comparable to U.S. state governors: the lieutenant governor performs functions of state and protocol, such as signing bills into law, as the Queen's representative to the province; while the premier is responsible for overseeing the operations of government as head of the cabinet.
+After being sworn in, the premier organises a provincial cabinet (the Executive Council), which is formally appointed by the lieutenant governor (LG).
+Together, the premier and lieutenant governor are comparable to U.S. state governors: the lieutenant governor performs functions of state and protocol, such as signing bills into law, as the King's representative to the province; while the premier is responsible for overseeing the operations of government as head of the cabinet.

 The premier also represents the province on a national level, and has talks with other premiers and the Prime Minister once a year.